hdia/ev_charging_monitor/README.md

 - **Urban centres:** ABS *Urban Centres and Localities 2021*
 - **Routing and proximity:** OpenStreetMap *Nominatim* + *OSRM*
 - Coverage metrics and equity tables derived from live charger counts within 5 km, 10 km, and 20 km of each population centre.
-- Snapshot time is shown in the “How to read this map” panel.
+- Data pull times and network metrics are shown in the "Australian EV charging snapshot" and “How to read this map” panels.